Yankees vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Yankees vs. Rays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Isaac Paredes and the Tampa Bay Rays will hit the field against the New York Yankees and Anthony Rizzo on Friday at 6:40 PM ET, at Tropicana Field.
+Isaac Paredes and the Tampa Bay Rays will square off against Gleyber Torres and the New York Yankees at Tropicana Field on Saturday at 4:10 PM ET, in the second game of a three-game series.

-The favored Rays have -200 moneyline odds against the underdog Yankees, who are listed at +165.
-The total is 8.5 runs for this game.
+The Rays are the favorite in this one, at -190, while the underdog Yankees have +155 odds to play spoiler.
+The over/under is 7.5 runs for this contest (with -110 odds on the over and -110 odds to go under).

 Rep your team with officially licensed Yankees gear!
 Head to Fanatics to find jerseys, shirts, and much more.